 My first visit to Latvia was in the summer of 1985.
 On a Russian-language program in Leningrad during college, our group took a field trip to the country my mother had fled as a nine-year-old refugee, after the independent nation was occupied by the Soviet Army during World War II.

 When I graduated in 1987, Mikhail Gorbachev's liberalizing reforms were loosening the Communist Party's iron grip on society, permitting some freedom of expression and assembly.
-Latvian environmentalists seized the opportunity to mobilize against a destructive dam project, and their daring activism helped spark a broader anti-Soviet liberation movement.
+Environmentalists in Latvia seized the opportunity to mobilize against a destructive dam project, and their daring activism helped spark a broader anti-Soviet liberation movement.

 What the critics say...

 “Struggles over land use, as Katrina Schwartz brilliantly shows, are always struggles over power and values....
 Her book is a major conceptual contribution for environmental history.”

 - Douglas R. Weiner, University of Arizona